The smallest Transit is a neat solution for those upgrading from a car-based van

 - USB connectivity

-- Smartphone holder and docking station on top of the dashboard
+- Device Dock smartphone holder and docking station on top of the dashboard

 - Reach and rake adjustable steering wheel